WayFASTER: a Self-Supervised Traversability Prediction for Increased Navigation Awareness: Introduction

 Another challenge in the domain of traversability prediction lies in the intricacies of information fusion.
 Robots have many sensors, and fusing this multi-modal information to create a reliable map is crucial for ensuring secure navigation in complex, unstructured environments.
 For instance, a single instantaneous camera observation can only capture the information within its immediate field of view \cite{gasparino2022wayfast,kahn2021badgr,wellhausen2020safe}.
-However, by fusing multiple measurements steps, the resultant map prediction can encompass a far broader spectrum of information, thereby improving the robustness in navigation \cite{hu2021fiery}.
-This could be crucial in instances where a ditch is hidden behind grass, so if the robot powers through the grass deeming it traversable, it could land in the ditch!
+However, by fusing multiple measurement steps, the resultant map prediction can encompass a far broader spectrum of information, thereby improving the robustness in navigation \cite{hu2021fiery}.
+This is crucial in instances where an untraversable terrain, such as a ditch, suddenly leaves the robot's field of view.
+If the robot drives close to this area, deeming it traversable, it could land in the ditch!
 Hence, an approach that fuses multiple observations to create a broader picture of the robot's surroundings is needed.